Advertisement

 The seven Seasalt tenants share responsibilities such as fixing drains and calling for repairs that not only contribute to the smooth running of the house but also give them new skills.

-Another challenge is the property market.
+One challenge is the property market.
 According to the latest study by the Office for National Statistics (ONS), the average UK house price was £286,000 in May 2023, which is £6,000 higher than this time last year.
 Despite the difficulties, the struggle is worthwhile.
-It proves, Jarrold says, how underestimated students are.
-“They succeeded at improving properties, at managing very difficult finances, at resolving conflicts in houses, and resolving problems with the council.”

 For those curious about how to set up a student co-op, firstly, you need a legal minimum of three people, as per the Co-operative and Community Benefit Societies Act 2014.